bmsousa91/RippleDetector/README.md

 ## Usage
 - Use this plugin after a Bandpass Filter module, filtering the signal in the ripple frequency band;
 - Use this plugin before a sink module (LFP Viewer, Recording Node or Pulse Pal, for instance).
-- Note: the parameters for the best ripple detection performance may vary according to the recording setup, noise level, electrode type, implant quality, and even from animal to animal.
+- Note: the parameters for the best ripple detection performance may vary according to the recording setup, noise level, electrode type, implant quality, and even between animals.
 We recommend that you perform a first recording session to find the optimal parameters using the File Reader source node with the recorded data.

 Below is a screenshot of the module being used with real data (hc-18 dataset available at CRCNS.org – Drieu, Todorova and Zugaro, 2018a; Drieu, Todorova and Zugaro, 2018b).
 We also created synthetic ripple data to perform preliminary tests of the plugin (you will find these data in the folder "Simulation Data").